jpritcha3-14/shooting-game/README.txt

-A simple alien shooting game built in pygame
+A simple alien shooting game built in python3 using pygame

+~ Aliens have different movement types based on their colors ~ Missiles kill single aliens, the ship has an unlimited supply ~ Bombs kill all aliens on screen and are scarce, use them wisely ~ Powerups drop periodically and give either more bombs or a shield ~ The shield powerup allows the ship to collide with 1 alien and survive ~ High scores are recorded in an SQLite database

+CONTROLS:
+MENUS:
+~ w/s: move cursor
+~ enter/return: confirm selection or submit high score

+GAME:
-~ Use WASD move the ship
+~ w/a/s/d: move the ship
-~ Shoot missiles with the space bar
-~ Drop bombs with b

-Aliens have different movement types based on their color
+~ space: shoot a missile
+~ b: drop a bomb